freedomofpress/securedrop-workstation/README.md

 This project's development requires different workflows for working on provisioning components and working on submission-handling scripts.

 For developing salt states and other provisioning components, work is done in a development VM and changes are made to individual state and top files there.
-In the `dom0` copy of this project, `make clone` is used to copy over the updated files; `make <vm-name>` to rebuild an individual VM; and `make dev` to rebuild the full installation.
+In the `dom0` copy of this project, `make clone` is used to package and copy over the updated files; `make <vm-name>` to rebuild an individual VM; and `make dev` to rebuild the full installation.
 Current valid target VM names are `sd-proxy`, `sd-gpg`, `sd-whonix`, and `disp-vm`.
 Note that `make clone` requires two environment variables to be set: `SECUREDROP_DEV_VM` must be set to the name of the VM where you've been working on the code, the `SECUREDROP_DEV_DIR` should be set to the directory where the code is checked out on your development VM.

 For developing submission processing scripts, work is done directly in the virtual machine running the component.
 To commit, copy the updated files to a development VM with `qvm-copy-to-vm`and move the copied files into place in the repo.
 (This process is a little awkward, and it would be nice to make it better.)